semanticist21/updater-using-sftp/README.md

 2. C:/some folder/_project2_
 3. C:/some folder/_updater_

-_the base local directory_ is automatically set on "C:/some folder/".
+_the base local directory_ is automatically set as "C:/some folder/".

 [ sftp server ]
 In the server, you have the following as..